 The Fire and Emergency Management Plan may be amended from time to time to the satisfaction of the Country Fire Authority and the Department of Environment, Land, Water and Planning.

 The plan must address all elements of the Project Infrastructure as relevant, having regard to the use and development of the Project Area.
-The plan must include, as appropriate:
+The plan must include:

 Procedures for vegetation management, fuel control and the provision of firefighting equipment during declared fire danger periods;